The balance of rights under UK employment law

 If the subject matter of the grievance is connected to the subject matter of the disciplinary proceedings – eg, if a manager is deliberately trying to cause an issue for a member of staff – the issue should be considered at the disciplinary hearing.

 Even if there is no connection between the grievance and the subject matter of the disciplinary hearing, the employer is under no duty to delay the hearing.
 When coming to a decision on whether or not to delay the hearing the employer should consider how long the delay is likely to be.

 In some situations, where the grievance deals with an issue that the employer was not aware of, the employer may consider whether the employee is simply bringing the issue to light to delay the hearing.

 In this situation, an employer should make a decision on whether or not to delay the hearing and should ask the employee to provide them with full information about the grievance in advance of any hearing.
 If the employee cannot do this, that would normally be a good enough reason not to delay the disciplinary hearing.

 Can an employer decide to combine the disciplinary and grievance procedures?

 An employer can decide to combine the disciplinary and grievance procedures.
-If this is to the case considering that both sides will need time to prepare their individual side of the argument it may be prudent for the employer to delay the hearing.
+If this is the case, since both sides will need time to prepare their side of the argument, it may be prudent for the employer to delay the hearing.